-The first human who hurled an insult instead of a stone was the founder of civilization.
+The first human who hurled an insult instead of a stone was the founder of civilisation.
 Sigmund Freud—Austrian neurologist (1856 – 1939).

 The statement spotlights the role of discussion, heated or not, in the resolution of disputes.
-Mediation is one of many forms of Alternative Dispute Resolution (ADR) recognized in Kenya.
+Mediation is one of many forms of Alternative Dispute Resolution (ADR) recognised in Kenya.

 Mediation as a dispute resolution mechanism does have several advantages and each litigant, actual or potential, ought to discuss the possibility of mediation and whether it would be viable in each dispute.